New York is dying, and the one woman who can save it has smaller things on her mind

 It is a hellish landscape, and Gilda Carr proudly calls it home.

-Introducing a truly remarkable female detective, Westside is a mystery steeped in the supernatural and shot through with gunfights, rotgut whiskey, and sizzling Dixieland jazz.
-Full of dazzling color, delightful twists, and truly thrilling action, it announces the arrival of a wonderful new talent.
+Introducing a truly remarkable detective, Westside is a mystery steeped in the supernatural and shot through with gunfights, rotgut whiskey, and sizzling Dixieland jazz.
+Full of dazzling color, delightful twists, and undeniably thrilling action, it announces the arrival of a singular talent.